Government Aided Financing Scheme For SMEs

 - Minimum 30% shareholdings held directly/indirectly by Singaporean(s) or PR

-- Government risk sharing 90% with participating financial institutions.
-SME borrowers are still liable for 100% of loan outstanding in event of default.
-Banks will proceed first with their standard commercial recovery process.
+- Government risk sharing: Borrowers are still liable for 100% of loan outstanding in event of default.
+Banks will proceed with their standard commercial recovery process before claiming against Enterprise Singapore for any unrecovered amount proportionate to risk share.

 How We Can Help